Environment Scaling for Interactive Agentic Experience Collection: A Survey: Stage 2: Task Execution

 \section{Stage 2: Task Execution}

-In the task execution stage, after the agent takes an action, it receives an observation from the environment.
-Consequently, whether the agent can interact with the environment in real time (\textit{interactivity} \S~\ref{ssec:task-interactivity}) and whether the returned observations are consistent with real-world scenarios (\textit{realism} \S~\ref{ssec:task-realism}) are both critical to the quality of the resulting experience.
-Accordingly, we organize environment scaling in this stage into two directions: \textit{interactivity scaling} and \textit{realism scaling}, as shown next to the action space in Figure~\ref{fig:task}.
+In the task execution stage, interaction takes the form of the agent taking an action and receiving an observation from the environment.
+We organize works towards environment scaling in this stage into two dimensions: interactivity scaling and realism scaling (Figure~\ref{fig:task}). \textit{Interactivity} (\S~\ref{ssec:task-interactivity}) learns how agent performance affected by the frequency of tool interaction, while \textit{realism} (\S~\ref{ssec:task-realism}) focuses on making observations more realistic to enhance the interaction quality.